 What is an Election Campaign?

-Created by Eleanor Addison, Modified on Mon, 4 Dec, 2023 at 1:58 PM by Eleanor Addison
+Created by Eleanor Addison, Modified on Thu, 8 Jan at 2:21 PM by Tom Morrissey

-A Swansea University SU (Student Union) election campaign is the organized efforts made by students to run for various positions within the Student Union at Swansea University.
+A Swansea University SU (Student Union) election campaign is the organised efforts made by students to run for various positions within the Student Union at Swansea University.

 • President